knpuniversity/behat/knpu/other-fun-stuff.rst

 Whenever you have a failure that you need to debug, use a special built-in step called "print last response".
-If you forget the wording for this step, just re-un ``bin/behat -dl`` - you'll find it near the bottom.
+If you forget the wording for this step, just re-run ``bin/behat -dl`` - you'll find it near the bottom.
 Place this step just above the one that fails and re-run your test:

 .. code-block:: gherkin